azazellabs/catherine-modules/web/README.md

 # Web Module

-The web module is simply any tool or script that collects any type of information or communicates with the web.
+The web module is any tool or script that collects any type of information or communicates with the web.

 Available tools: